Skywingy/Memory-Card/README.md

 1. Change the current scoreboard
 2. Remember the id of the card that clicked
 3. Will do shuffle
-4. Will listen on end condition
+4. Will listen the end condition